browserengineering/book/book/http.md

 bytes to letters.[^21] I'm also informing Python of HTTP's weird line endings.

-Let\'s now split the response into pieces.
+Let's now split the response into pieces.
 The first line is the status line:

 ``` {.python}